Crazy Six: Production

-Filming took place in the Slovak Republic in 1997.
+The screenplay originally took place in San Francisco, but was rewritten after the production moved to Slovakia to save money.
+Crazy Six was the only feature film written by Galen Yuen, a former gang member-turned-character actor.
+On the podcast Magnificent Jerk, Yuen's niece and Washington Post reporter Maya Lin Sugarman attests that the film was at least partially autobiographical.

 Release

 The film was released direct-to-video in the United States on July 28, 1998.

 Reception

 Nathan Rabin of The A.V.
 Club wrote that "Lowe is predictably awful" yet "despite Lowe's performance, Crazy Six is palatable, with Pyun giving the film an appropriately seedy aura of glamorous decay."